0xAX/linux-insides/interrupts/interrupts-1.md

 }
 ```

 from the [arch/x86/boot/pm.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/pm.c).
 The `Interrupt Descriptor table` can be located anywhere in the linear address space and the base address of it must be aligned on an 8-byte boundary on `x86` or 16-byte boundary on `x86_64`.
-Base address of the `IDT` is stored in the special register - `IDTR`.
+The base address of the `IDT` is stored in the special register - `IDTR`.
 There are two instructions on `x86`-compatible processors to modify the `IDTR` register:

 * `LIDT`
 * `SIDT`

 The first instruction `LIDT` is used to load the base-address of the `IDT` i.e. the specified operand into the `IDTR`.
 The second instruction `SIDT` is used to read and store the contents of the `IDTR` into the specified operand.
-The `IDTR` register is 48-bits on the `x86` and contains following information:
+The `IDTR` register is 48-bits on the `x86` and contains the following information:

 ```
 +-----------------------------------+----------------------+